 What is a Database?

 A database is a collection of all the data stored and organized electronically in a software system.
-It is a technology that allows us to store any type or large volumes of data for easy accessibility and use.
+It is a technology that allows us to store any type or large volume of data for easy accessibility and use.

-There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on the server that can be accessed online.
+There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on a server that can be accessed online.

 What is RDBMS?

-In order to manage, retrieve, store and maintain the database, a system is required.
+To manage, retrieve, store and maintain the database, a system is required.
 That is called the Database Management System.

 RDBMS(Relational Database Management System) is an advanced version of a database system that allows you to arrange, maintain, retrieve and manage databases in a tabular format.
 It is one of the most used tools by data analysts or database administrators for handling large amounts of data.

-RDBMS is the first choice for many top tier companies as it arranges data in tables that provide the following benefits:
+RDBMS is the first choice for many top-tier companies as it arranges data in tables that provide the following benefits: